kiegroup/github-action-build-chain/README.md

 - and then from this project folder execute `npm link @kie/build-chain-configuration-reader`

 ## Github limitations

-### workflow-file-name

-You are probably wondering why the input field `workflow-file-name` even exists.
-Why don't we take the filename directly from the job and keep the same name for all the flow files in the chain?.
-Well, we can in case the `name` is not defined in the flow, then the file name information can be taken from `GITHUB_WORKFLOW` environment variable but in case the name is set, `GITHUB_WORKFLOW` becomes the name and there's no other way to get filename from the tool.
-This is a github action limitation already reported as a suggestion to provide file name from the flow triggering the job.

 ### inputs usage in runs.image from action.yml